 The Dean of Students will be the primary person responsible for the planning, execution, and oversight of non-academic student services.
 S/he will be responsible for assessing and coordinating services and programs for students and their families; for engaging parents and the general public in Madison Prep; for ensuring that all students are enrolled in the mandatory level of core curricular activities; and will oversee the school's guidance counseling, parent and athletic programs.
-The Dean of Students will also be responsible for student discipline, oversight of the "New Student & Parent Orientation", student recruitment, and oversight and/or coordination of family events outside of the regular academic program.
-The Dean of Students will report to the Principal.
+The Dean of Students will also be responsible for student discipline, oversight of the "New Student & Parent Orientation," student recruitment, and oversight and/or coordination of family events outside of the regular academic program.
+Two Dean will be hired to begin working at the start of school year 2014-2015.
+Each Dean of Students will report to the Principal.
+For the first two years of Madison Prep's operation, the Principals will carry out the Dean of Student responsibilities.